tedbergstrand/GripTracker/README.md

   # To-Do
   - Put CSS and JS into their own files to clean up the ESP code.
+    - Arduino IDE 2 makes SPIFFS uploading more difficult.
+I'll split them up, but I will also leave the one-shot code for people who don't want to install 1.8.19 to handle SPIFFS uploading.
   - Add instructions for using the Sparkfun sketches for calibration of HX711/Load Sensor to README.
   - Add photos to README